 I practiced in varying degrees but quite diligently for many years.
 I had an immense amount of spiritual experiences on all realms, some beautiful, some terrifying.
 I had incredible body pain, spontaneous body postures, could speak numerous unheard of languages, my body had the ability to do things it could not do before, I had visions, could tell the future, spontaneous healing abilities, so many incredible things etc....but none of these things were who I was, they were things that were happening.
 I would ask my teacher about them and he would always say, stay in the centre, don't get drawn into any of it.
 Mysticism is very different to returning to consciousness and can often act as a distraction.
 They are some of the most amazing human experiences one can have but they are just that, experiences.
 They come and go, just like the weather.
 Pay attention only to what remains, what field they appear in.
 Stay still, focus and be with what is.
 Let everything come and go and remain in the centre.
 There will be time for the world once you return to consciousness.

 In 2012 there was a complete paradigm shift that altered every part of life.
 I had the sensation of losing the part of me that identified with being Julie.
+It seemed to just bubble up and dissolve.
 There was a non localised awareness that seemed to operate through the body.
 This was an extremely difficult mode to function in and took time to become accustomed to.
 I had to re orient myself with the world.
 Over time I put away all my previous years of training and professional credentials and started working as a healer trusting in what was unfolding moment to moment.

 It took many years to navigate being this way.
 I had worked as a homeopath, energy healer, kinesiologist, sound healer and meditation teacher.
 I was really helping people awaken but something was incomplete in my experience.
 In 2018, there was another sudden and profound change which again, took time to integrate.
 I was able to function in the but not only of the body.
 The identity of an individual person was not the experience but neither was being so separate from the body.
 There seemed to have been in integration where function was restored with awareness expanded, resting in peace and stillness.
 The blending of "human and spiritual."
 There was a further and deeper embracing of all that arose as it happened without attachment to it happening to me, rather a state of allowing and surrender whilst fully functioning in the ever present moment of Being.
 Everything felt new, all old rules gone, all things had no meaning other than love and to be present in what ever was unfolding now.